BIRD Electric Scooters

 If a resident has questions or concerns about the e-scooters the company can be reached directly at 1-866-205-2442 or email@example.com.
 More information about the company can be found on their website (www.bird.co) and on their blog (www.bird.co/blog).
 See "Help Bird Keep Sidewalks Clear!" information below.

-Laramie, Wyoming - The City of Laramie is partnering with Bird, a Los Angeles, California-based, shared electric scooter company, to bring e-scooters to the city on a trial basis in upcoming days.
-Bird is a naturally socially distanced way to get around.
+Laramie, Wyoming - The City of Laramie is partnering with Bird, a Los Angeles, California-based, shared electric scooter company, to bring e-scooters to the city.
 These scooters will be available through a mobile phone application and riders pay per minute to use the scooter, there is no cost to the City.

 “We believe scooters could be a useful way to bridge the gap between public transportation and a person’s home or work.
 Additional transportation options can bring a lot of benefits to the City.
 By making safety a priority, Bird scooters bring a well-established service for our community to test drive,” expressed Mayor Weaver.